ReyadDev/cucumber-ts-tfl-project2/README.md

  - Improvement: check for a 200 repsponse instead of '.to.not.be.undefined;'
  - Improvement: Build parameters into more explicit Feature file steps
  - Improvement: Ignore mismatch of address format and string returned by API endpoint
- - Improvement: Put in a method to handle the 300 response where multiple addresses are returned
+ - Improvement: Could put in a method to handle the 300 response where multiple addresses are returned
- - Improvement: Use address id and/or import/call geolocation to handle multiple addresses
+ - Improvement: Could use address id and/or import/call geolocation to handle multiple addresses if they are returned
+ - Use the journeyPlan API results to access specific raw data from the results (e.g.: journeyPlan.journeys for further tests)
  - Improvement: Add configuration to produce a cucumber report